CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-1.md

 cartodb.createLayer(map_object, vizjson).addTo(map_object);
 {% endhighlight %}

+Check out [this](http://blog.cartodb.com/pollution-map/) Map of the Week entry to see createLayer at work.

 ### Summing it up.
 And finally making something!

 Now that we're done with our crash course on the basics, let's finally dive into making our first map with CartoDB.js.

-Use [this template](https://gist.github.com/ohasselblad/8464c87f8d5e34aea838) and drop in the URL for the viz JSON linked above.
-There are a couple of new things to notice about it.
+Use [this template](https://gist.githubusercontent.com/ohasselblad/8464c87f8d5e34aea838/raw/bca9de26abae03cd9061f706ac154f74337b39bb/CartoDBjs-lesson1.html), the URL for the viz JSON linked above, and the code snippets for createVis or createLayer to make your first map using CartoDB.js.
+There are a couple of new things to notice about the template.
 Besides the normal HTML skeleton, the template includes the CartoDB.js library
 {% highlight HTML %}
 <script src="http://libs.cartocdn.com/cartodb.js/v3/cartodb.js"></script>
 {% endhighlight %}
-__AND__ the map styling sheet
+between the `<body>` tags __AND__ the map styling sheet
 {% highlight HTML %}
 <link rel="stylesheet" href="http://libs.cartocdn.com/cartodb.js/v3/themes/css/cartodb.css" />
 {% endhighlight %}
 between the `<head>` tags.
 You need them both to get your maps going.

-After you get it working, swap out the viz JSON we provided and try it for some of your visualizations.
-Try putting in the `createVis` examples introduced before.
-Check out stellar examples in the [Map Gallery](http://cartodb.com/gallery/) and hack away.
+After you get it working, swap out the viz JSON we provided with some of the viz JSONs from your own visualizations.
+Try putting in the createVis examples introduced before.
+Check out stellar examples in the [Map Gallery](http://cartodb.com/gallery/), look at some of the examples in the [official CartoDB.js repository](https://github.com/CartoDB/cartodb.js/tree/develop/examples), and hack away!

-Using the same template, try out `createLayer`

-CartoDB.js is open source.
+FYI: CartoDB.js is open source.
 Fork it and contribute.